uf-mil/mil/gnc/sub8_trajectory_generator/README.md

-# Sub8 Trajectory Generator
+# Sub8 Trajectory Generator #

-## Author
+## Author ##
 Patrick Emami - pemami@ufl.edu

+## Usage ##
 To launch the tgen node:
 	`roslaunch sub8_trajectory_generator trajectory_generator.launch`

 To run unit tests:
 	`catkin_make run_tests_sub8_trajectory_generator`

-# TODO

-* [ ] Path validity checking (batch state checking)
-* [x] ODE solver (OMPL)
-* [ ] RRTstar planner for controls (OMPL only has RRTstar for geometric MP)
-* [ ] distance metric
-* [ ] ROS alarms
-* [ ] OMPL.app or simul8 for viewing paths
-* [ ] Safety-path planner

-# Notes

-* filenames beginning with "sub8_" are extensions to the OMPL framework
+The TGEN provides a service, `sub8_trajectory_generator/path_plan`, that takes in a planning request.
+The request is two `geometry_msgs::Pose` messages, one for a start state and one for a goal state.
+The response is a `sub8_msgs::Path`, which is a list of `sub8_msgs::PathPoint` messages.
+These are comprised of a `geometry_msgs::Point` and a `float64` for the heading at each point along the path.

+Since the TGEN only does geometric planning, the resultant path needs to be profiled in order to assemble the final trajectory, which will consist of a list of waypoints (having both a `geometry_msgs::Pose` and `geometry_msgs::Twist`).

-# Alarms
+## Alarms ##

 If trajectory generation fails, the sub need not go into a meltdown.
 However, the rest of the system can assume that if the TGEN fails to generate a trajectory, it will raise an alarm.
 In response, the system can:

-* Attempt to navigate without a trajectory (?)
+* Use a straightline path and hope for the best, or
 * Shutdown (float to surface)

-Since the trajectory generator is responsible for trajectory validation, the trajectory generator will need to raise alarms if the current trajectory is invalid and the system needs to abort.
-If the trajectory generator can safely replan, no need to disrupt normal system ops.
+## Miscellaneous ##

+* filenames beginning with "sub8_" are extensions to the OMPL framework